Published in Marketing and Strategy Terms category by MBA Skool Team

-This is the that kind of buying behavior of customer where they don’t think much before buying the product and involvement in the decision making is very low.
+Habitual buying is the buying behavior of customers where they are making repeat purchases number of times of an already known brand without the process of high involvement and decisioning.
 The product is perceived as commodity and doesn’t provide much difference from its rivals.
-Customer under this buying behavior goes for the products which they are buying regularly and where they don’t give thoughts before buying it.
+Customer under habitual buying behavior goes for the products which they are buying regularly and where they don’t give much thought before buying it.

-This may also be due to fact that customer finds the product best fit for his use and keeps on buying it without looking for alternative.
+Habitual buying consumer buying behaviour may also be due to fact that customer finds the product best fit for his use and keeps on buying it without looking for alternative.
 And it doesn’t mean that there is less number of choices in front of customer and he has to choose it anyhow.
 The customer repeatedly chooses the product without giving much thought as the product does not have much difference with others.
+Repeated purchase is known as habit buying.
 And the products they purchase are also cheap and there is no hazard in buying it.

 Companies put in a lot of effort in ensuring that habitual buying behaviour of a customer is created.
 This habit formation is done using continuous efforts in delivering customer needs, improving relations and thereby enhancing customer loyalty.

 1. One of the simplest example of habitual buying is purchase of goods of daily needs.
 The purchase of milk or bread in the nearby store is the example of habitual buying behavior.